scop/pre-commit-shfmt/README.md

 # pre-commit-golang-workaround
-Temporary workaround for installing pre-commit golang modules with "local"
+Temporary workaround for installing pre-commit golang modules with "local".
+This will go away as soon as pre-commit > 2.3.0 is out.